-Successful completion of specific courses in the curriculum meets the requirements of Ohio law and qualifies the student to sit for the Real Estate Salesman's and Real

-Estate Broker's examinations.
+Successful completion of specific courses in the curriculum meets the requirements of Ohio law and qualifies the student to sit for the Real Estate Salesman's and Real Estate Broker's examinations.
 The curriculum also prepares the student for the Graduate Real Estate Institute examination.

-Students whose emphasis is real estate should choose from the following courses for the required technical electives.
+Students whose emphasis is real estate MUST choose a minimum of 20 credit hours from the following courses for the required technical electives.

-Real Estate Principles and Practices REST 210 Real Estate Law REST 212 Real Estate Finance REST 213 Real Estate Appraisal REST 214 REST 215 Real Estate Brokerage REST 218 Special Topics in Real Estate
+REST 210 REST 212 REST 213 REST 214 Real Estate Principles and Practices Real Estate Law Real Estate Finance Real Estate Appraisal

+REST 214 Real Estate Appraisal

+REST 215 Real Estate Brokerage